11β-Hydroxyprogesterone: Outcome of 21-hydroxylase deficiency

-It has been known since 1987 that increased levels of 11β-OHP occur in 21-hydroxylase deficiency.
+The steroid 11β-OHP has been known since 1987 to occur at increased levels in 21-hydroxylase deficiency.
 A study in 2017 has shown that in subjects with 21-hydroxylase deficiency, serum 11β-OHP concentrations range from 0.012 to 3.37 ng/mL, while in control group it was below detection limit of 0.012 ng/mL.
 21-hydroxylase is an enzyme that is also involved in progesterone metabolism, producing 11-deoxycorticosterone.
 In normal conditions, 21-hydroxylase has higher activity on progesterone than steroid 11β-hydroxylase (CYP11B1) and aldosterone synthase (CYP11B2) that convert progesterone to 11β-OHP.
 That's why in 21-hydroxylase deficiency, given the normal function of the CYP11B enzymes, the progesterone is directed towards 11β-OHP pathway rather than towards 11-deoxycorticosterone pathway, that is also usually accompanied by an increase in progesterone levels.
 In the normal route to aldosterone and cortisol, progesterone and 17α-hydroxyprogesterone are first hydroxylated at position 21 and then hydroxylated at other positions.
 In 21-hydroxylase deficiency, progesterone and 17α-hydroxyprogesterone accumulate and are the substrates of steroid 11β-hydroxylase, leading to 1β-OHP and 21-deoxycortisol, respectively.
 In the 2017 study mentioned above, serum progesterone concentrations in boys (10 days to 18 years old) with 21-hydroxylase deficiency reached levels similar to female luteal values (up to 10.14 ng/mL, depending on severity and treatment), while in the control group of boys progesterone was 0.07 ng/mL (0.22 nmol/L) on average, ranged from 0.05 to 0.40 ng/mL.

 In a 2016 study, classical CAH patients receiving glucocorticoid therapy had C_{19} 11-oxygenated steroid serum levels that were elevated 3-4 fold compared to healthy controls.
 In that same study, the levels of C_{19} 11-oxygenated androgens correlated positively with conventional androgens in women but negatively in men.
 The levels of 11KT were four times higher than that of T in women with the condition.
 In adult women with CAH, the ratio of DHT produced in a backdoor pathway to that produced in a conventional pathway increases as control of androgen excess by glucocorticoid therapy deteriorates.
 In CAH patients with poor disease control, 11-oxygenated androgens remain elevated for longer than 17OHP, thus serving as a better biomarker for the effectiveness of the disease control.
 In males with CAH, 11-oxygenated androgen levels may indicate the presence testicular adrenal rest tumors.

 While studies suggest that 11β-OHP, also known as 21-deoxycorticosterone, can be used as marker for adrenal 21-hydroxylase deficiency, another 21-carbon steroid — 21-deoxycortisol (produced from 17α-hydroxyprogesterone) gained acceptance for this purpose.